Skip to main content

 Required knowledge for the CKS certification.

-Falco is an open-source runtime security engine developed by the CNCF.
+Falco is an open-source runtime security engine developed by the CNCF and a required tool for the CKS exam as of the Kubernetes v1.29 curriculum update.
 It detects unexpected or malicious behavior in Kubernetes clusters by monitoring kernel-level system calls and applying customizable security rules.
 Falco helps identify real-time threats such as container escapes, privilege escalations, cryptomining, and filesystem tampering.

 By combining behavioral detection with Kubernetes context, Falco provides deep visibility into what's happening inside containers and nodes at runtime.